gmelodie/gmelodie.github.io/content/posts/total-madness-1-async-await.md

 }
 ```

-If this is the first you're hearing about async/futures/polling it might be a lot to take in -- because it is!
+If this is the first you're hearing about async/futures/polling it might be a lot to take in -- it's because it is!
 Take your time, come back later if you need to.
 Also, it might be a good idea to code along to get a better feel for the issues we're facing.
 It can be hard to understand things like the need for `Poll` and `Future` (and even traits) without actually coding yourself.

 \*clears throat\*